How Did That Get Built? Kensington Community Food Co-op

 The idea for the Kensington Community Food Co-op came from East Kensington resident Lena Helen and Solo agent Jeff Carpineta, both active residents of the area who were deeply inspired by their time shopping at Co-ops both in Philadelphia and Portland, Oregon.
 They organized a field trip to the Weaver’s Way in Mount Airy: considered one of the heroes of the co-operative movement in the U.S. The trip inspired a dozen neighbors to form a steering group, research how to start a food co-op in Kensington, and begin the grassroots work.

-As the idea for the co-op gained traction, pop-ups, fundraisers, and other events helped to spread awareness and raise money throughout the city.
-Along the way, Philadelphia LISC provided a grant for a feasibility study, and a partnership with Greensgrow Farms surveyed 500 residents to find out more about their needs and vision for a new grocery store.
+As the idea for the co-op gained traction, pop-ups, fundraisers, and other events helped to spread awareness and raise the funding needed for each step to grand opening.
+Along the way, NKCDC and Philadelphia LISC provided a grant for a feasibility study, and a partnership with Greensgrow Farms surveyed 500 residents to find out more about their needs and vision for a new grocery store.

 Jeff stayed on the leadership team of the project, and years later, together with Deborah Solo, they were instrumental in securing a building–quite literally–as it had been vandalized and squatted after the old bar closed.
-Mike and Sue Wade, owners of Knights Abstract title company, having helped hundreds of first time buyers in the neighborhood, played a huge role and purchased the building when it became available.
+Mike and Sue Wade, owners of Knights Abstract title company, with family roots in the area, and having helped hundreds of first time buyers in the neighborhood, played a huge role and purchased the building when it became available.
 The Co-op finally had a place to call home.
 Deborah and Jeff helped select Studio 6mm architects, and helped with fundraising to transform what was formerly O’Reilly’s Pub (Shannon’s bar before that) into the beautiful grocery and cafe you’ll see today.

 In the 11 year journey to doors-opening, KCFC raised just over $2 million.
-For a traditional grocery store, capital funding is acquired privately.
-That’s a key difference between large corporations and new community co-ops.
+For a corporate grocery chain, capital and credit are already on-hand.
+That’s a key difference between the large corporate grocers and new community co-ops.
 Co-op’s source every dollar from a huge patchwork of neighbors, foundations, the City, and community development lenders like Reinvestment Fund. $2 million was a price tag that first steering group never dreamed would be needed or possible to secure, but a decade later their inspiration became reality.